chenthillinuxms/xsos/README.md

 How to use this script :-

-kindly download the main.py script on RHEL 8 VM and add execute permission and trigger as the script as given below .
+kindly download the main.py script on RHEL 8 VM and add execute permission to download main.py file and trigger as the script as given below .

 Example :-
 #./main.py sosreport-RHEL8LAB-2023-01-30-qxhbofe.tar.xz